 Japanese prefer eating giant crabs since they will offer more succulent flesh.
 You should definitely experience the feeling of picking the fresh crab yourself and looking at the chefs preparing your food in front of your eyes.
 How exciting!

-11. Oden / Kanto Daki (Japanese Winter Stew)
+11. Oden or Kanto Daki

 Oden is an authentic Japanese dish prepared with many different ingredients.
 Some of them are grilled fish cakes, meat (beef/pork), boiled eggs, and some other vegetables.
 In general, this Osaka typical street food has a stronger taste than ones from other regions.